SalesforceLabs/SalesforceOrderManager/README.md

 ### Assign the Order Manager Permission Set

-The <strong>Order Manager</strong> Permission Set gives Users access to all the required information to configure the Order Manager application.
-This can be assigned via the following steps:
+The <strong>Order Manager</strong> Permission Set gives Users access to all the required information to configure the Order Manager application, whilst the <strong>Order Manager Agent</strong> Permission Set gives standard users the ability to work with the Order Manager package (e.g. access to Order Manager fields required to correctly create an asset record).
+The permission sets can be assigned via the following steps:

 <ol>
 <li>From Setup, enter Users in the Quick Find box, then select Users.